-The global protests against police brutality have been going on for over a week now, with cities in California, Minnesota, New York and the UK seeing powerful demonstrations in support of the Black Lives Matter movement.
-In all that time, there has been little support beyond lip service from high-level politicians, like governors, mayors, and senators and the UK's Prime Minister Boris Johnson.
-But no political leader has been more contemptuous of the movement than President Donald Trump, who addressed the nation on Monday evening to condemn the protesters.
-His racist rhetoric of calling protesters "thugs" and threatening to deploy the US military came just moments after police charged at seemingly peaceful protesters in front of the White House with flash-bang explosions and tear gas.
+The national protests against police brutality have been going on for over a week now, with cities in California, Minnesota, and New York seeing powerful demonstrations in support of the Black Lives Matter movement.
+In all that time, there has been little support beyond lip service from high-level politicians, like governors, mayors, and senators.
+But no American political leader has been more contemptuous of the movement than President Donald Trump, who addressed the nation on Monday evening to condemn the protestors.
+His racist rhetoric of calling protestors "thugs" and threatening to deploy the U.S. military came just moments after police charged at seemingly peaceful protestors in front of the White House with flash-bang explosions and tear gas.

 Curfews aren't the only punitive action being take.
 In Los Angeles, Mayor Garcetti closed down all COVID-19 testing centers in the city due to “safety concerns” as protests have continued.
 And instead of doing anything substantial, public officials have just reiterated that people should vote instead of protest, as if that were a way of achieving immediate gains.
 But even Atlanta Mayor Keisha Bottoms recently said, "This is chaos.
 A protest has purpose.
 When Dr. King was assassinated we didn't do this to our city.
 If you want change in America, go and register to vote.”

 And yet, what's more clear than ever is that voting isn’t going to put an end to police violence, the killings of Black people, and other abuses of power, especially because the people currently in office, who should be using their power to solve problems, are simply shifting the blame onto protesters.
 Our political leaders could try and institute change, although most of them, like Speaker of the House Nancy Pelosi are happy to just meme-ify themselves by holding bibles and calling for Trump to be a "healer-in-chief."
 Yeah, right.